Ultimate Salinas Real Estate Investing Guide for 2026

 Short Term Rentals

-Residential real estate where tenants stay in furnished units for less than four weeks are called short-term rentals.
-Short-term rental owners charge a steeper rate a night than in long-term rental properties.
-With renters coming and going, short-term rental units need to be repaired and cleaned on a continual basis.
+Residential real estate where tenants reside in furnished spaces for less than a month are referred to as short-term rentals.
+Short-term rental owners charge a steeper price per night than in long-term rental properties.
+With tenants moving from one place to the next, short-term rental units have to be repaired and sanitized on a consistent basis.

 Factors to Consider